jpratt9/john-pratt.com/content/posts/how-to-streamline-business-processes/index.md

 ---
-title: How to Streamline Business Processes: A Practical Guide
+title: How to Streamline Business Processes - A Practical Guide
 description:
 date: '2025-10-06'
 draft: false